FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ## Step by step process
-### Step 0: Define the scope of the applicaion ontology
+### Step 0: Define the scope of the application ontology

 - which domains shall be included: e.g. cell line, disease, tissue, species, and sex.
 - what competency question it answers:  e.g from tissues taken from patients suffering from a specific disease.